Popular Destinations

 Is it legal to book a hotel at 18?

 Yes.
-18 is the legal age of contractual capacity in every U.S. state, so 18-year-olds can legally book and stay in hotel rooms anywhere in the country.
-The 21+ minimum at most large chains is a corporate liability policy.
+18 is the legal age of contract in every U.S. state — you can book and stay in any hotel that will accept your ID.
+The 21+ minimum at big chains is internal liability policy, not a federal or state law.

 Do hotels make 18-year-olds put down a credit card?